bigbird023/bigbird023.github.io/knowledge/secdevops/cicd/cicd-pattern.md

 3. CI Pattern executes with artifact generation and storage
 4. triggering event for CD
 5. CD Pattern executes with evironment deployment and changes are live

-## When triggers vary

-- For internal library artifacts you may rely on semantic versioning and release tags as the trigger.
-- For hotfixes you may prefer manual release management to control the cadence.
-- For continuous deployment teams you may chain artifact push -> automated CD with immediate rollout after passing tests.

 ## Security considerations